tbrockman/tbrockman.github.io/_posts/2020-11-01-hello-world.md

 };
 ```

-The handler for that request is so eager to please, it almost immediately starts to create the specified issue for you, it just makes sure you're an authenticated Github user first.
+The handler for that request is so eager to please, it almost immediately starts to create the specified issue for you, it just makes sure you're an authenticated GitHub user first.

 [`utterances-oauth/src/routes.ts#L123`](https://github.com/utterance/utterances-oauth/blob/master/src/routes.ts#L123)
 ```javascript